ThomasWDonnelly/Bootwire-Starter-Profile/readme.md

 A Profile for the ProceesWire CMS
 ---------------------------------

+IMPORTANT - This was exported from a ProcessWire Dev Installation!

 This is a ready to go profile for ProcessWire with Twiter Bootstrap 2.2.2, but no content.

 It has a basic header and footer in an includes folder and the home.php template has just a row plus includes for the header and footer, as does the basic-page template.